Venture to California's Silicon Valley to commune with the computers and capitalists that define our modern age.

 the tech museum of innovation San Jose

 Uncover the sweep of Silicon Valley’s technological evolution—and your inner visionary.
 You can design and “ride” your own virtual roller coaster or guide a robotic rover across the Mars landscape.
 In 2013, the museum took creation theory to a new level with the Tech Studio, allowing you to test your own prototypes and experiment with parts.
 AAA members get $3 off a combo ticket, which includes admission and the Imax experience.
 201 S. Market St., (408) 294-8324, thetech.org .

 It may not look like much, but the unassuming brown-and-green shed at 367 Addison Avenue is Silicon Valley’s Garden of Eden.
 Inside this Palo Alto garage in 1939, Bill Hewlett and Dave Packard founded a little company called HP.
 There are no tours, but you can take pictures and read the historical marker.
 Nearby, at the corner of Emerson Street and Channing Avenue, a sidewalk plaque commemorates the site of Federal Telegraph Co., the birthplace of inventions that led to radio, television, and the modern electronics age.
 Less than five miles away in Mountain View, outside a market at 391 San Antonio Road, a sign marks the site once occupied by Shockley Semiconductor Laboratory, which developed the first silicon semiconductor devices.

 Is it hard to fathom thousands of transistors on a chip the size of a baby’s fingernail?
-Then check out the first 4004 microprocessor (from 1971), which held 2,300 transistors, and the 3rd Generation Core processor, which holds 1.4 billion.
-Along the way, discover how sand is converted to silicon cylinders and then sliced into wafers, use your fingers to zoom in on a single chip, and write your name in binary code.
-2200 Mission College Blvd., (408) 765-0503, intel.com/museum .
+Then check out the first 4004 microprocessor (from 1971), which held 2,300 transistors.
+Along the way, discover how sand is converted to silicon ingots and then sliced into wafers, use your fingers to zoom in on a single chip, and write your name in binary code.
+2200 Mission College Blvd., (408) 765-5050, intel.com/museum .

 the apple store infinite loop Cupertino